-Todays’ Role Model is Saana Hellsten.
-Saana is a Finnish multidisciplinary designer based in Helsinki with an international clientele and background.
-She works in the field of art direction, branding, packaging design, illustration and other visual design with a clientele that comes from all over the world.
+Today’s Tech Role Model is Saana Hellsten.
+Saana is a founder and art director at Studio Hellsten.
+Her studio is based in Helsinki and works with an international clientele.
+As a multidisciplinary designer, she works in the field of art direction, branding, packaging design, illustration and other visual design with a clientele that comes from all over the world.
 Outside of work, she likes to get her hands dirty with ceramics and cooking and mind empty with contemporary dancing and boxing.

 What’s your official title and how long have you been in this role?